fnareoh/DTW/framed_DTW/src/frameDTW/README.md

 ## Usage:

-`python python DTW_blocks.py Q T <max_value>`
+`python python DTW_blocks.py P T <max_value>`

-Compute the framed DTW of sequences Q versus T. If a max value is fixed, the maximal value in the matrix does not get higher than this value.
+Compute the framed DTW of sequences P versus T. If a max value is fixed, the maximal value in the matrix does not get higher than this value.
 This saves times
-Output is only for validation : for each block the 4 extreme values are shown as well as *cuts* positions (that is to say where value increase along the frames).
+Output is only for validation: for each block the 4 extreme values are shown as well as *cuts* positions (that is to say where value increase along the frames).

 ## Validation

-`python validation.py nb_tests min_size_Q_T homopol_size_bound`
+`python validation.py nb_tests min_size_P_T homopol_size_bound`

 Enables to validate this approach as compared to a fully computed dynamic matrix.
 Compare running times.